sofiesh/L1_module/README.md

 ### Functions
 validateSavingsInput(): Takes 4 arguments, userName, savingsGoal, currentSavings, and monthsToReachGoals.
 Error is thrown if the arguments do not follow the requirements.

 calculateSavings(): Takes 4 arguments, userName, savingsGoal, currentSavings, and monthsToReachGoal.
-It runs the validateSavingsInput function before calculating the necessary savings per month and returns the savings per month amount.
+It runs the validateSavingsInput function and returns an object with parameters to support monthly savings planning.

 ## Create Budget
 This module helps with validating user input and performing calculations when creating a budget for the user.